There are rail strikes planned for December, which may affect your journey. Please do all you can to attend your appointment.

 Information for visitors

-• Visiting hours for other visitors are 10am-8pm
+Visiting hours for other visitors are 10am to 8pm.

-• No more than two visitors at the bedside at once to reduce infection risk
+No more than 2 visitors are allowed by the bedside at one time to reduce infection risk.

-• Please call the unit about visiting if you have symptoms of cold or flu, or have diarrhoea or vomiting before coming in.
+Please call the unit about visiting if you have symptoms of cold or flu, or have diarrhoea or vomiting.

-We do our best to accommodate up to two parents/carers as comfortably as possible whilst your child is on Forest Ward.
-However there are a limited number of parent's rooms available which are allocated on a day by day basis and cannot be reserved in advance.
+We do our best to accommodate up to 2 parents or carers as comfortably as possible while your child is on Forest ward.
+However there are a limited number of rooms available which are allocated on a day by day basis and cannot be reserved in advance.

-If we cannot accommodate you in one of these, there are other places near the hospital where you can stay – see the accommodation page for more information.
+If we cannot accommodate you in one of these, there are other places near the hospital where you can stay.
+See our accommodation page for more information.

 Meal times